retrievaaaa/PluginsForPolytoriaCreator/README.md

+# doesnt work for 2.0 + 2.0 has addon support + u can contribute to 2.0
 # PluginsForPolytoriaCreator

 Making Polytoria Creator usable by providing support for mods/plugins!
 This tool utilizes [MelonLoader](https://github.com/LavaGang/MelonLoader/) - a Unity Mono & IL2Cpp mod loader.
 Since the process of installing it